vernondcole/idstring/README.md

 Provision is made for a fixed subfield (of user defined length) between the check digit and the incrementing field, so that multiple sites can produce non-overlapping series of numbers.
-This subfield and the check digit are included in the objectionable substring search.
+This subfield and the check digit are included in the "dirty word" checking.

+Installation uses the usual Python method:

+>cd your-unzipped-directory
+>python setup.py install